sirkapil/contact/date.md

 + I don't have many friends.
 So, I can give a lot of time to you.
 + If I don't like anything about you, I can say it on your face and I expect the same thing from you.
 Let's be transparent like water with our opinions.
 + I'm straight forward 🤘 and trustworthy.
 So, we can share secrets without any hesitation. ✌
 + I don't know much cooking.
 I can cook 🍽 fried rice and a few things.
 But, we can spend our time in kitchen.
 We can be each other's mentor in cooking.
-You don't know cooking.
-So, We can open YouTube and learn cooking online together. 😊
+If you don't know cooking.
+Then, we can open youTube and learn cooking online together. 😊
 + I'm not a great singer, but I have a few friends with soothing voice.
 Even, I can sing for you. 🎤
 + I'm 5′10″.
 So, you can hug me perfectly as you are around 5′5″😍.
-I'll not mind even If you were taller, then you can remove your heel sandals 🤔😂.
+I'll not mind even If you are taller, then you can remove your heel sandals 🤔😂.
 + I'm not way too intelligent,🙇 but I have qualified a few tough competitive exams, in very first attempt and I have basic common sense too. 😅
-+ I like to hug 🤗 you from behind and kiss on your cheeks.😘
++ I like to hug 🤗 you from behind and kiss on your cheeks. 😘
 + I prefer kissing 💑 on your forehead than on your lips on our first date, but be ready to get a mark of love bite on your lips if we meet second time 😘
 + I love classic comedy and romantic movies over action movies.
 I love peace. ✌
 + I can treat you like an angel for a moment 👰 and the very next moment I never give a f**k about you 💁.
 So, be ready to tolerate my fickle mindedness. 😇